Not sure what to pack for an African safari? Here’s exactly what I found useful — and what I’d skip next time.

 - Zyrtec – for dust and allergies

-- Travel Hairdryer – make sure it’s dual voltage one
+- Travel Hairdryer – a dual voltage one

-- Shampoo – was not often provided at the lodges
+- Shampoo – not always provided at the lodges

 - Lotion – was not ever provided at the lodges

-- Bar Soap – most camps offered some kind of soap, but we brought our own
+- Bar Soap – camps usually had soap, but we still brought our own

-- Wet Wipes – for wiping down all the dust that gets on everything (see #9)
+- Wet Wipes – very useful for wiping dust off everything (see #9)

 KARI’S TIP: Here’s my post about How to Travel with Meds, including tips about packing and going through TSA.

-KARI’S TIP: Check with your personal physician about any vaccinations needed.
-If you are bringing prescription medications, have a note from your doctor when you go through Immigration upon arrival.
+KARI’S TIP: Check with your doctor about any needed vaccinations.
+If you are bringing prescription medications, carry a note from your doctor in case Immigration asks questions.

-KARI’S TIP: Once you leave Arusha, there are no stores available to purchase things on safari.
+KARI’S TIP: Once you leave Arusha, there are no stores available to purchase things on safari or pick up forgotten items.
 Bring it all with you.

 Documents + Money

-- US Passport – with at least 6 months left on it at the end of your safari trip.
-We used it at all the airports of course, and when checking in to some of the camps/lodges.
+- US Passport – make sure it is valid for at least 6 months beyond the end of your trip.
+We used it at airports of course, and when checking in to some of the camps/lodges.

 - Visa documentation – Americans need a Visa to enter the United Republic of Tanzania.
-We applied and paid for ours online a month before we left.
-Bring the printout of your approval to turn in at Immigration when you get off the plane.
-Cost in July 2024 was $101.50/per person USD.
+We applied for ours online a month before we left.
+Bring the printout to turn in at Immigration.
 More info available here

 - Credit Cards – your main one, and another one hidden deep inside your luggage